aspuru-guzik-group/Pasithea/README.md

 ### Usage
 The provided script `demo.py` may be used to view some molecular transformations and logP optimization.
-The current hyperparameters are set in `settings.yml`.
-You may also visualize the shifts in logP distribution using the module `distribution_analysis.py`.
+You may also visualize the shifts in logP distribution using the module `distribution_analysis.py` and visualize individual transformations using `test_mols.py`.

 ### Code structure
-* `settings.yml`: Hyperparameter tuning.

 * `train.py`: Script for training the neural network on regression.

 * `dream.py`: Script for inverse-training and generating optimized molecules.